pokt-network/pocket-network-protocol/utility/README.md

 Upon the initial launch of Pocket Network v1 MainNet:

 - The DAO will need to approve a single PNI owned Fisherman
+  - Other Gateways will have the option to register shortly after
+  - PNI Gateway registration will be part of the genesis file
+  - This guarantees at least one gateway on launch (no upper bound)
 - PNI will need to operate the first live Gateway
 - Pocket Network scalability issues will be resolve
 - Permissionless Applications will be enabled